Warning About Recycled Propane Tanks Contaminated with Anhydrous Ammonia-Truth!

 at a refill station that has blue or green residue around the valve, don't

-The Truth: It's not clear how widespread this threat is,
+It's not clear how widespread this threat is,

 but the same warning is being issued by numerous law enforcement